How to Become a Famous Author

 any more than those you know personally.

-If your relatives, friends, and coworkers—and their friends and coworkers—are not legitimately and enthusiastically astonished with your work, it is extremely unlikely that the rest of the world will be any more impressed.
+If your relatives, friends, and coworkers—and their friends and coworkers—are not legitimately and enthusiastically astonished with your work, it is not likely that the rest of the world will be more impressed.

 This does not mean you should quit writing!

-Keep honing your skills and improving your ideas.
-But do it for free, without agents or marketing managers until you complete the steps described above.
+Keep honing your skills.
+But do it for free, without agents or marketing managers, until you complete the two steps described above.
 Meanwhile, keep your day job.
 If it takes years, then it takes years.
 So what?
 Spending money on an agent or a marketing manager won't help you become a better author any sooner.

 These ideas are summarized by Andy Weir, author of the hit novel, The Martian: